Would you know how to react if a data breach happened to you or a client?

 Train the team.
 Make sure the members of the breach response team are fully up to speed on the legalities of breach response including notification requirements, data spoliation risks, and regulatory laws.
 Keep training records as evidence of your best efforts to have a competent team in place.
 This documentation can help the plan survive outside scrutiny if a breach occurs.

 Negotiate now.
-Have master service agreements in place with your key vendors, (breach response notification specialists, call centers, credit reporting agencies, etc.).
-Negotiate the price (and especially indemnification language!) now, not in the heat of the moment.
+In preparation for an incident, have master service agreements in place with your key vendors (i.e. breach response notification specialists, call centers, credit reporting agencies).
+Negotiate the price and contract terms now, not in the heat of the moment.

 Practice!
-Stage “tabletop” exercises at least twice per year on a wide-array of breach event scenarios (loss of consumer information, trade secret breach, website hack, etc.).
+Stage “tabletop” exercises at least twice per year on a wide-array of breach event scenarios (loss of consumer information, trade secret breach, website compromise, etc.).
 Maintain records of these practice sessions.
-Practicing the plan not only increases its effectiveness, but it also demonstrates how serious you are about protecting data, rendering the plan more defensible.
+Practicing the plan not only increases its effectiveness, but it also helps you work through the process as a group and continuously improve the plan.
+It also demonstrates how serious you are about protecting data, rendering the plan more defensible.

 Time is not your friend.
 If your client suffers a breach, move fast to respond with your investigation, forensics, and notifications.
 Companies that delay will pay more, particularly for fines, litigation, and settlements.
 As you know, some regulatory reporting “triggers” are time-sensitive, and the clock typically starts ticking once you are reasonably aware of a breach.